 Can’t make it to France in January or February?
-Then head to Quebec City in the province of Quebec in Canada and get immersed in Quebecois culture and the fun of Quebec City’s Winter Carnival, which takes place every year for three weeks in January and February.
-This year’s event takes place January 30-February 15.
+Then head to Quebec City in the province of Quebec in Canada and get immersed in Quebecois culture and the fun of Quebec City’s Winter Carnival, which takes place every year for two to three weeks in January and February.
+This year’s event takes place February 7-16.
 I hopped on a plane and in just over an hour arrived in Quebec City for a long weekend stay.
 I got a taste of France without travelling overseas.

 I was prepared for the cold (-24 degrees Celsius) and dressed accordingly.
 Fortunately, the sun was out all day on Saturday and Sunday.
 On Friday, when I arrived it snow but it was mild out.
 I actually didn’t need to wear my down-filled mitts or wear my dorky-looking hat (my niece said it looked cool).

 I stayed at the iconic Chateau Frontenac Hotel on the top floor, overlooking Terrace Dufferin (boardwalk) and the St. Lawrence River and according to Wikipedia, the hotel is the most photographed hotel in the world.
 Who can argue with Wikipedia!
 It first opened in 1893 and in the past few years, they have renovated many of the rooms.

 Afternoon Tea (Saturdays only)